About

 In 2018, I launched my collection of animated stickers as a Verified Artist on the GIPHY platform.
 My stickers (that can be used on platforms such as Instagram, TikTok and Snapchat) have amassed over 10 billion views, enabling my environmental, climate justice-related and sustainable fashion messages to reach a global audience.

-Alongside my activism, I now work as a artist and illustrator, collaborating with brands and clients on a variety of different projects and campaigns.
+Alongside my activism, I now work as an artist and graphic designer, collaborating with brands and clients on a variety of different projects and campaigns.

-I am also the host of the podcast, Idealistically, where I ask people what they would idealistically want in an ideal world, in hopes to inspire visions for a more radical future.
-I have hosted live recorded episodes at events such as the Cheltenham Festivals.
+I previously hosted the podcast, Idealistically, where I asked people what they would idealistically want in an ideal world, in hopes to inspire visions for a more radical future.
+I hosted live recorded episodes at events such as the Cheltenham Festivals.

 I currently campaign for Clean Creatives, a campaign working to stop the advertising industry from working with fossil fuel companies.
-As an Associate Creative Director, I create and lead on actions that have generated international industry press.
+As an Associate Creative Director, I lead on social media design as well as designing actions that have generated international industry press.
 My work as part of a team at Cannes Lions 2022 for Clean Creatives was recognised as a Shorty Awards finalist for the Non-Profit Impact category.

 My former blog ‘Tolly Dolly Posh’ is now an open archive of my past work and writing.